 M.A.
 Studies in English

 A candidate for the MA in English has two program options: 1) coursework only, or 2) coursework and a thesis.
 Candidates choosing the first option will complete four full graduate courses or their equivalent, three full courses or their equivalent in the fall and winter terms and the equivalent of one full course in the summer term, with grades of at least B- in each.
-Candidates choosing the second option will take two full graduate courses or their equivalent over the fall and winter terms, with grades of at least B- in each, complete the Thesis Foundation requirements (by the end of the first week of December), and write a satisfactory thesis of 25,000 words (100 pages), and successfully defend the thesis in an oral examination, which will normally take place in August or early September.
+Candidates choosing the second option will take two full graduate courses or their equivalent over the fall and winter terms, with grades of at least B- in each, complete the Thesis Foundation requirements (by the end of the first week of December), and write a satisfactory thesis between 18,750-25,000 words (75-100 pages), and successfully defend the thesis in an oral examination, which will normally take place in August or early September.
 The MA degree normally requires one full year to complete.

 The minimum admission requirement is a four-year undergraduate degree with a major concentration in English, Cultural Studies or a related discipline, and with an average of B+ in at least 6 full (or 12 half courses beyond the introductory level in English, Cultural Studies or the related discipline.
-In recent years, successful candidates have typically had averages in the A range in their upper-year English courses.

 Applicants whose native language is not English will be required to provide an official record of the Test of English as a Foreign Language.
 A TOEFL score of 580 on the regular test and a score of 237 on the computerized test is required.
 If you are submitting the IELTS test, as score of 7 is required.